kmdouglass/ebo/pages/about-the-ebook-of-optics/index.rst

-I am not immune to making mistakes :) If you find an error or bug in these posts, please e-mail me at kyle.m.douglass_at_gmail.com (replacing the _at_ with a @ symbol) and clearly state what the error is and in which post it is located.
+I am not immune to making mistakes :) If you find an error or bug in these posts, please e-mail me at kyle.m.douglass_at_gmail.com (replacing the _at_ with a @ symbol) and clearly state what the error is and in which page it is located.
 I and the other readers would greatly appreciate it.
 You can also add to the discussion in the comments section below each post.